Enter your email address below to sign up to the Excelsior Newsletter

 Working on this principle with a group of Athletes last week a couple of things need to be in place: Balance and strength.

-Without both of these, the jumps will not be effective.
+Without both of these, the jumps will be ineffective.
 The athletes who have been working with me for a year, have enough of both to do repeated hops rapidly over 15 metres.

 I am not an advocate of the "you must squat 2x bodyweight before you do pliometrics" school of thought.
 I prefer observation and common sense and developing the athletes' ability to produce power rapidly and with various cues from the start.